1901 Census of Norfolk

 by webmaster John Cardiff

-Canada's fourth national census, conducted in the spring of 1901, recorded the status quo of all residents as of 31 Mar 1901.
-This was the first time Canada's national census asked for specific birthdays, making it an extremely useful tool for genealogy researchers.
+Canada's fourth national census, conducted in the spring of 1901, recorded the status of all residents as of 31 Mar 1901.
+This was the first time Canada's national census asked for specific date of birth, making it an extremely useful tool for genealogy researchers.

 The original handwritten census pages survive and have been microfilmed.
 Copies of these microfilms were released to the public domain in the early 1990s and today are available in many libraries and archives, and are available on inter-library loan for inspection.